 Firefox brought the Quantum update with v57, and although now the browser stands at v76, it continues the excellent quantum era that the earlier version bought with itself.

-Quantum was responsible for bringing quite a lot of new and improved features that the browser was in dire need of.
+Quantum was responsible for bringing many new and improved features that the browser desperately needed.
 There were new and updated UI designs.
-Fresh icon packs, and a new library section that stores all your downloads, synced tabs, and all the other activities that you carry online.
+Fresh icon packs and a new library section store all your downloads, synced tabs, and other activities you carry online.

-Taking it a step further, it made it possible to sync this library section with all your devices.
-Apart from that, Quantum also added some useful tools like the option to use Windows 10’s sharing tool and a screenshot editor as well.
+Taking it further, it made it possible to sync this library section with all your devices.
+Quantum also added some helpful tools, like the option to use Windows 10’s sharing tool and a screenshot editor.

-While Windows Task Manager allows you to control the entire browser as a whole, Firefox has incorporated its task manager that allows you to have complete control over each tab.
+While Windows Task Manager allows you to control the entire browser, Firefox task manager has incorporated it in a way that allows you complete control over each tab.

-First of all to access the task manager, open the browser, click on the hamburger menu and then select More followed by Task Manager.
-As soon as it opens, you could now see four different sections like Name, Type, Energy Impact, and Memory.
+First, to access the Firefox task manager, open the browser, click on the More menu, and then select More, followed by Firefox Task Manager.
+As soon as it opened, you could see four different sections Name, Type, Energy Impact, and Memory.

-The first one simply lists out the name of all the opened tabs.
+The first one lists the name of all the opened tabs.
 Type denotes whether it is an add-on, an extension, or just a tab.
-The third one is Energy Impact which shows the processing power being used by the CPU as a result of each of these tabs.
+The third one is Energy Impact, which shows the CPU’s processing power due to these tabs.

-Finally, you have the Memory section that denotes the RAM consumption by each of these tabs.
-All these sections combined and you could easily catch the culprit tab acting as the memory hogger.
-Furthermore, similar windows taskbar, it also shows subtask, i,e. tasks being carried out by each of the tabs.
-Subtasks usually include the subframes, trackers, and services.
+Finally, the Memory section of the Firefox Task Manager denotes the RAM consumption by each of these tabs.
+All these sections combined can easily catch the culprit tab acting as the memory hogger.
+Furthermore, a similar Windows taskbar shows subtasks, i.e., tasks carried out by each tab.
+Subtasks usually include subframes, trackers, and services.

-However, unlike tabs, you can’t act on individual subtasks, at max, you could close the entire tab which will close its associated sub-tasks as well.
+However, unlike tabs, you can’t act on individual subtasks; at max, you could close the entire tab, which will also close its associated sub-tasks.

 Delete Telemetry Data

 There exist two different types of data: Telemetry Data and Technical Data.
-Before moving ahead, let’s first check out what these two types of data are all about.
+Before moving ahead, let’s check out what these two data types are all about.

-Telemetry data holds all the interaction between the user and software, in this case, it spells out the data between you and Firefox.
-Right from the number of tabs you have opened, the type of tabs ou deal with, the time duration for which each tab was opened, are all contained inside this Telemetry Data.
+Telemetry data holds all the interaction between the user and software; in this case, it spells out the data between you and Firefox.
+The number of tabs you have opened, the type of tabs you deal with, and the time duration each tab was opened are all contained inside this Telemetry Data.

-On the other hand, the browser version number, the device on which it’s running, the device’s operating system and all your interactions with third-party plugins contain technical data.
-While the latter one doesn’t’ hold much personal information, it is with the former that might be a cause of concern for the privacy lovers.
+On the other hand, the browser version number, the device on which it’s running, the device’s operating system, and all your interactions with third-party plugins contain technical data.
+While the latter doesn’t hold much personal information, the former might be a cause of concern for privacy lovers.

-In this regard, Firefox provides an important feature to delete all your Telemetry data to date.
+In this regard, Mozilla Firefox provides a vital feature to delete all your Telemetry data to date.

-- To do so, open the Firefox browser and click on the overflow icon.
+- To do so, open the Firefox browser and click the overflow icon.